oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.26 Prohibited Document Category Name <a id='prohibited-document-category-name'></a>

 It MUST be tested that the document category is not equal to the (case insensitive) name (without the prefix `csaf_`) or value of any other profile than "CSAF Base".
-Any occurrences of dash, white space, and underscore characters are removed from the values on both sides before the match.
+Any occurrences of dash, hyphen, minus, white space, and underscore characters are removed from the values on both sides before the case insensitive match.

+> Dash and hyphen characters (independent of their graphical variants) include, but are not limited to:
+>
+> * Em dash
+> * En dash
+> * Figure dash
+> * Horizontal bar
+> * Hyphen
+> * Hyphen-minus
+> * Non-breaking hyphen

+This applies for both, the comparison against the name and value.
-Also the value MUST NOT start with the reserved prefix `csaf_` except if the value is `csaf_base`.
+Also the value MUST NOT start with the reserved prefix `csaf_` except if the value is exactly `csaf_base`.

 This test does only apply for CSAF documents with the profile "CSAF Base".
 Therefore, it MUST be skipped if the document category matches one of the values defined for the profile other than "CSAF Base".